-The ZR (or expansion ratio) has conventionally been associated with the speed of parsing through the search space.
-As discussed in Section II-A, a higher ZR conceptually translates into quicker drilling down to finer granularities, and therefore should accelerate the isolation of an anomaly.
+The Zoom (or Expansion) Ratio (ZR), has conventionally been associated with the speed of parsing through the search space.
+As discussed in Section-II-A, a higher ZR conceptually translates into quicker drilling down to finer granularities, and therefore should accelerate the isolation of an anomaly.
 We hereby investigate such a relation of the ZR using the realistic BURAQ measurement system.

-Fig. 8 shows the latencies in isolating the five anomalous heavy flows with increasing ZRs using the DM algorithm.
+Figure 8 shows the latencies in isolating the five anomalous heavy flows with increasing ZRs using the DM algorithm.
 The results, to our surprise, indicate that for a practical measurement system, the ZR actually demonstrates an inverse relationship with the detection latencies.
 A closer inspection reveals some interesting characteristics of the streaming algorithms.
-We note that the higher ZRs translate into an increased zoom granularity of the tracked rules (subregions).
-However, generally a network is mostly anomaly-free, and as such, the increased amounts of inspections with the higher ZRs translate into tracking subregions that do not contribute to isolation of the anomalies.
-In practical terms, the above implies allocation of resources to noninteresting rules/regions, thereby wasting of resources.
+We note that the higher ZRs translate into an increased zoom granularity of the tracked rules (sub-regions).
+However, generally a network is mostly anomaly free and as such, the increased amounts of inspections with the higher ZRs translate into tracking sub-regions that do not contribute to isolation of the anomalies.
+In practical terms, the above implies allocation of resources to non-interesting rules/regions, thereby wasting of resources.
 Thus, although the higher ZRs reduce the number of iterations (not shown), in practice such a reduction in the algorithmic length may not translate into improved latencies in isolating anomalies.